Radin Inten II International Airport: Construction and early history

+Contemporary history

 Between 1984 and 1987, the runway was extended by 330 meters, increasing its total length to 1,850 meters.
 On May 22, 1995, a new terminal was completed and inaugurated by the then Minister of Transportation, Haryanto Dhanutirto.
 In 1997, the name Branti Airport was officially changed to Radin Inten II Airport, in honor of Radin Inten II—a Lampungese nobleman who led resistance against Dutch colonization in the 19th century and was later recognized as a National Hero of Indonesia.

 In 2016, a major expansion project was undertaken at the airport to accommodate the growing volume of passenger and air traffic.
 This included the construction of a larger passenger terminal and its relevant infrastructures as well as a new four-story parking building.
 The expansion was completed in 2019 and was inaugurated by then-President Joko Widodo on February 6, 2019.
 The total cost of the airport's expansion and development amounted to approximately 467.6 billion rupiah.
 In the same year, the management of the airport was transferred from the Directorate General of Civil Aviation to Angkasa Pura II, which is now known as InJourney Airports.

-International era (2019–2024, 2025–present)
+Following the takeover, Angkasa Pura II announced plans to invest up to Rp1.3 trillion in the development of the airport and two other airports, Fatmawati Soekarno Airport in Bengkulu and H.A.S.
+Hanandjoeddin Airport in Belitung, over the following 30 years.

 In 2019, the airport was designated as an international airport, with its first international flight launched on May 4, 2019—a route to Kuala Lumpur, Malaysia, operated by Citilink.
 However, the service was discontinued shortly afterward.
 The airport was originally intended to serve as a Hajj embarkation point, offering seasonal flights to Jeddah for pilgrims traveling to Mecca.
 Despite this, there have been no regular international flights since 2019, and on April 2, 2024, the Ministry of Transportation officially revoked the airport's international status due to the absence of active international services, although it stated that the airport could still be used for Hajj operations if necessary.

-In August 2025, the airport has been returned into international status.
+The airport regained its international status a year later, in August 2025.
+Following this, international services to Kuala Lumpur resumed in February 2026, operated by Sriwijaya Air and TransNusa as charter flights.
+TransNusa subsequently upgraded the route to scheduled services in August 2026.